-Devon artist Victoria Westaway art events 2018 - Showborough House Affordable Art Show, Hillersdon Collaboration, Friends of the Garden Sculpture Exhibition, Picton Garden Sculpture Exhibition.
+Devon artist Victoria Westaway art events 2018 - Showborough House Affordable Art Show, Hillersdon Collaboration, Friends of the Garden Sculpture Exhibition, Picton Garden Sculpture Exhibition, Avebury Manor (National Trust) Outdoor Sculpture Exhibition.

 Showborough House (near Tewkesbury, Gloustershire) opens its garden every spring to host the Affordable Garden Art Competition and Exhibition.
 This year willow and wire sculptor Victoria Westaway will return and be exhibiting her latest willow sculptures.
 A wide variety of good but affordable sculpture, mostly by local sculptors, can be seen in the natural setting of the one and a half acre garden, which has been renovated over the last ten years.